astrapi69/die-jaeger-und-die-gejagten/manuscript/chapters/05-chapter.md

 Sarah smiled—and her smile glowed.
 “By paying them a visit.”

-*Now that,* Elyon said with what sounded like pride, *is very human.*
+*"Now that,"* Elyon said with what sounded like pride, *"is very human."*

 ---